I admit to having dug my hole with a boot heel. Really it was only half a hole. Who want’s to be a Half-Hole? – Gene Curp in the comment section below

 But on the popular long distance trails or in high use areas such on-trail in Colorado, it is a crappy situation.
 And, no, I am not making a bad pun… (OK, maybe just a little bit…)

-Perhaps it is the Catholic guilt I was brought up with and I feel bad about some past transgressions or maybe I’m maturing in my outdoor habits, but I now carry a trowel.
+Perhaps it is the Catholic guilt I was brought up with, and I feel sorry about some past transgressions, or maybe I’m maturing in my outdoor habits, but I now carry a trowel.

 But not just any trowel.
 One that is lighter, more durable and less bulky than the orange trowel that I still have in my collection somewhere: The Deuce of Spades.